Photography prompts help turn nervous clients into picture-perfect superstars. Use these FREE prompts to ramp up the romance for your next couple!

 Managing competing priorities

 Getting everything done during the romantic portrait session is achievable with planning.
 Here’s how to do just that.

 Help your clients schedule their romantic portrait session

-During pre-wedding meetings, help schedule the session within the wedding day so you all have the best chance of getting the dream shots you want.
-One way to do this is find sunset on their wedding day, and block backwards from there to the ceremony time:
+During pre-wedding meetings, help schedule the photo session within the wedding day so you all have the best chance of getting the dream images you want.
+One way to do this is to find the sunset on their wedding day, and block backward from there to the ceremony time:

 Make sure you’ve captured their non-negotiables

-Always ask what the non-negotiable photographs are for your clients.
-When shooting, allow enough time during the romantic portraits to check (and re-check): “Ok, we’ve done X and Y. Did we forget anything?
+When shooting, allow enough time during the romantic photos to check (and re-check): “Ok, we’ve done X and Y. Did we forget anything?
 Are there any photos we haven’t done yet?”

 Don’t let your stress become theirs